What is Down syndrome?

 Down syndrome is the most commonly occurring genetic condition.
 Individuals with Down syndrome have an extra copy of the 21st chromosome present in all, or some, of their cells.
 This additional genetic material alters the course of development and leads to the characteristics associated with Down syndrome.
 A few of the common physical traits of Down syndrome are low muscle tone, small stature, an upward slant to the eyes, and a single deep crease across the center of the palm.
 Every person with Down syndrome is a unique individual and may possess these characteristics to different degrees or not at all.

-Current estimates suggest that one child with Down syndrome will be born for every 800 live births, representing approximately 5,000 babies born with Down syndrome each year.
-It is estimated that there are more than 250,000 individuals with Down syndrome living in the United States.
+Current estimates from the Centers for Disease Control and Prevention suggest that one child with Down syndrome will be born for every 700 live births, representing approximately 6,000 babies born with Down syndrome each year.* It is estimated that there are more than 250,000 individuals with Down syndrome living in the United States.

 There is a wide variation in the abilities, physical development and behavior of individuals with Down syndrome.
 Each individual has their own unique personality, capabilities and talents.
 With appropriate education, therapy, social support and opportunity, individuals with Down syndrome can reach their fullest potential.

 What to Say & What Not to Say

 For a new baby with Down syndrome, say “Congratulations”!
 This baby, just like any other baby, deserves to be celebrated!
 Treat this baby just as you would any other baby – bring cards, or gifts and lots of smiles and love.
 Tell the parents how beautiful the baby is, or how he or she looks just like his or her mother or father, or siblings.
 (Do not say “I’m sorry” – pity doesn’t help, but love and acceptance is meaningful.)